Does not apply to sports. Team sports

-Sports games are a kind of outdoor games, a kind of sport.
-Sports games are diverse in content and effects on the body.
+Sports games are a type of outdoor games, a type of sport.
+Sports games are varied in content and impact on the body.
 As a physical exercise, they have a number of features.
-The continuous change of game positions during the game forces the participants to immediately respond to the actions of opponents and partners, making the necessary, often new, movements.
-Thanks to this, sports games, more than other physical exercises in which the sequence of movements is predetermined (as in gymnastics) or they are mostly repeated (running, etc.), develop such valuable qualities as resourcefulness, determination, the ability to quickly navigate in unexpected situations. environment.
-The need to comply with the established rules instills discipline in the players; playing in a team also brings up the ability to act in a team, a sense of mutual assistance.
-A variety of variations and combinations of movements and techniques contribute to the development of muscle strength, motor response (speed), coordination of movements (dexterity).
-All sports games to some extent develop the eye, increase the sensitivity of the motor and functional stability of the vestibular analyzer.
-Strengthened muscle activity during sports games improves the regulatory activity of the nervous system and increases the functionality of the respiratory system, blood circulation, improves metabolism, and increases the overall endurance of the body.
+The continuous change of playing positions during the game forces the participants to immediately react to the actions of opponents and partners, making the necessary, often new movements.
+Thanks to this, sports games, more than other physical exercises in which the sequence of movements is predetermined (as in gymnastics) or they are mainly repeated (running, etc.), develop such valuable qualities as resourcefulness, determination, and the ability to quickly navigate unexpected situations. environment.
+The need to follow the established rules instills discipline in the players; Playing in a team also develops the ability to act in a team and a sense of mutual benefit.
+Various variations and combinations of movements and techniques contribute to the development of muscle strength, motor response (speed), and coordination of movements (dexterity).
+All sports games, to one degree or another, develop the eye, increase the sensitivity of the motor and functional stability of the vestibular analyzer.
+Increased muscle activity during sports games helps improve regulatory activities nervous system and increasing the functionality of the respiratory system, blood circulation, improving metabolism, increasing the overall endurance of the body.

 In this regard, all the most popular sports games can be divided into 3 groups.

-The first group - badminton, volleyball, table tennis.
-These games are characterized by a relative variety of movements (hitting the ball, jumping, etc.), which contributes to the development of motor reactions and coordination of movements.
-However, the limited movement of players on the court, especially beginners, reduces the importance of these games for physical development (in particular, physical endurance).
-On the other hand, a small physical load and the simplicity of the initial techniques make these games widely accessible to people of both sexes, different in age and physical fitness.
+The first group is badminton, volleyball, table tennis.
+These games are characterized by a relative variety of movements (hitting the ball, jumping, etc.), which contribute to the development of motor reactions and coordination of movements.
+However, the limited movement of those playing around the court, especially beginners, reduces the importance of these games for physical development (in particular, physical endurance).
+But it's small physical activity and the simplicity of the initial technical techniques make these games widely accessible to people of both sexes, different in age and physical fitness.

-For medical reasons, these games are also used in (see).
-Tennis also belongs to this group of sports games.
-Due to the wide variety of movements and mobility, the value of this game for physical development is incomparably greater.
-Despite the relative complexity of the initial techniques of the game, tennis, due to the possibility of dosing the load, is available to men and women, including the elderly.
-Teaching children these games can be started from 8-9 years old.
+By medical indications these games are also used in (see).
+Tennis can also be included in this group of sports games.
+Thanks to the wide variety of movements and mobility, the value of this game for physical development is incomparably greater.
+Despite the relative complexity of the initial techniques of the game, tennis, thanks to the possibility of dosing the load, is accessible to men and women, including the elderly.
+Children can begin teaching these games at the age of 8-9 years.

-The second group - basketball, handball (handball) - differs from the previous one in a large variety and intensity of movements (fast running, jumping, catching and throwing the ball in different positions, etc.), frequent and quick changes in the game environment, and fast movement of players around the court.
-All this determines the versatile - speed, agility, strength, as well as physical endurance.
-The games of this group are available to both men and women not older than 40 years, since the abundance of speed and power movements, fast pace and mobility create a high physical load.
-Teaching teenagers the technique of the game can be started from 9-10 years old, training - from 11-12 years old.
+The second group - basketball, handball (handball) - differs from the previous one in the greater variety and intensity of movements (fast running, jumping, catching and throwing the ball in different positions, etc.), frequent and quick changes in the playing environment, and rapid movement of players around the court.
+All this determines versatility - speed, agility, strength, as well as physical endurance.
+Games in this group are available to both men and women no older than 40 years old, since the abundance of speed and power movements, fast pace and mobility create high physical activity.
+Teaching teenagers the technique of playing can begin from 9-10 years old, training - from 11-12 years old.

 The third group is men's sports games, among which the most common are football and ice hockey.
-The peculiarity of these games is the predominance of speed-strength movements in them.
+The peculiarity of these games is the predominance of speed-power movements in them.

-The whole complex of techniques and movements is also much more diverse and more complicated: running (in hockey - on) with frequent and sharp changes in pace and direction, various techniques for dribbling the ball or puck and hitting them, techniques for fighting for the ball, permitted by the rules of the game, etc. More than the games of other groups, these games develop skeletal muscle and muscle strength, as well as general physical endurance.
-Along with a positive impact on physical development, football and hockey are more conducive to the development of strong-willed qualities (courage, determination, etc.).
-The general nature of the games, a lot of physical activity make them accessible only to young men (up to 36-38 years old).
-It is advisable to start teaching teenagers how to play the game no earlier than at 10-11 years old, training - from 12 years old (with a reduced load).
-The same group of sports games includes rugby, which is similar in its effect on the body to football, and water polo, the physical load and effect on the body of which are great due to the rapid movement of players in the water.
+The whole complex of techniques and movements is also much more varied and complex: running (in hockey) with frequent and sharp changes in tempo and direction, various techniques for dribbling a ball or puck and hitting them, techniques for fighting for the ball with force, permitted by the rules of the game, etc. More than games of other groups, these games develop skeletal muscles and muscle strength, as well as general physical endurance.
+Along with positive impact on physical development Football and hockey are more conducive to the development of strong-willed qualities (courage, determination, etc.).
+The general nature of the games and the high physical activity make them accessible only to young men (up to 36-38 years old).
+It is advisable to start teaching teenagers how to play no earlier than 10-11 years old, training - from 12 years old (with a reduced load).
+The same group of sports games includes rugby, which is similar in its impact on the body to football, and water polo, the physical load and impact on the body of which is great due to the rapid movement of players in the water.

-Sports games occupy a prominent place among the main means of physical education.
-The beneficial effect of positive sports games on the state of the nervous system determines the great value of non-fatiguing sports games as a means of active recreation.
+Sports games occupy a prominent place among the main means physical education.
+The beneficial effect of positive sports games on the state of the nervous system determines the great value of non-tiring sports games as a means of active recreation.

-At systematic training and competitions on sports games medical control is necessary (see).
-In the training of adolescents, especially those involved in the games of the 3rd group, general physical fitness is of great importance.
-In the medical control of sports games, special attention is paid to the prevention of injuries, especially in games in which power struggle techniques are allowed (football, hockey).
-This requires strict observance of the rules of the game and discipline among the players, the prevention of rough and dangerous games, the use of protective devices (shields in football, helmets, bibs in hockey, etc.).
-See also .
+During systematic training and competitions in sports games, medical supervision is necessary (see).
+In training teenagers, especially those involved in games of the 3rd group, general physical training.
+At medical control During sports games, special attention is paid to the prevention of injuries, especially in games in which forceful fighting techniques are allowed (football, hockey).
+In this case, it is necessary to strictly adhere to the rules of the game and discipline among the players, to prevent rough and dangerous play, and to use protective devices (shields in football, helmets, bibs in hockey, etc.).
+See also.

-Experienced athletes and coaches know how important physical activity is for adults, children and teenagers.
-The ability to play, move for pleasure and compete is essential for growth and development, keeping the body in good physical shape.
+Experienced athletes and coaches know how important physical activity is for adults, children and adolescents.
+The ability to play, move for fun and compete is necessary for growth and development, maintaining the body in good physical shape.
 Sports games for children are the greatest gift that adults can give to children.
-While playing, the child improves health, develops coordination, learns to act in a team and receives a lot of positive emotions.
-It is especially useful to play together - children, parents and teachers.
-This is the best way to create friendly and trusting relationships.
+While playing, the child improves his health, develops coordination, learns to act in a team and receives a lot of positive emotions.
+It is especially useful for everyone to play together - children, parents and teachers.
+This best way create friendly and trusting relationships.

-Playing sports have been around since time immemorial.
+Game types sports originated in time immemorial.
 On the frescoes of the Egyptian pyramids and the ancient Roman city of Pompeii, on the vases of ancient Greece and the wall paintings of ancient Crete, many figures are depicted engaged in outdoor games.
 Every nation has national sports entertainment.
-There are universal games popular in all countries of the world.
+There are universal games that are popular in all countries of the world.

 Any sports game is characterized by: